lavraceae/astro-tutorial/src/pages/posts/post-1.md

 ## Next steps

 I will finish this Astro tutorial, and then I'll keep adding more posts.
-(This is more like a Logbook than a useful blog, but if you are interested on the same tutorial and you are wondering where to find it, I will add an url to this text in the future) (I found the tutorial on the official Astro webstie)